Notice of Privacy Practices (HIPAA)

 Uses and Disclosures with the Patient Consent.
 We may use and disclose your records when you give your consent that specifically meets the requirements of the Part 2.

-• PDMPs.
+Prescription Drug Monitoring Programs.
 We may report any medication prescribed or dispensed by us to the applicable state prescription drug monitoring program if required by applicable state law.
-We will first obtain your consent to a disclosure of SUD Records to a prescription drug monitoring program prior to reporting of such information.
+We will first obtain your consent to a disclosure of SUD Records to a prescription drug monitoring program prior to reporting such information.

 • Any SUD Record, or testimony relating the content of such SUD Records, shall not be used or disclosed in a civil, administrative, criminal, or legislative proceeding against you unless you provide specific written consent (separate from any other consent), or a court issues an appropriate order.
 Your SUD Records will only be used or disclosed based on a court order after notice and an opportunity to be heard is provided to you, Bournewood, or other holder of the SUD Record in accordance with Part 2.
 A court order authorizing use or disclosure of SUD Records must be accompanied by a subpoena or other similar legal mandate compelling disclosure before the SUD Records may be used or disclosed.
 You may revoke your authorization at any time, but it will not affect information that we already used and disclosed.